ThomasMertes/seed7/src/read_me.txt

                             NaN this function must be defined and it must return 1.

+  HAS_LOG2: TRUE, when the function log2() is available.

+  HAS_CBRT: TRUE, when the function cbrt() is available.

   NAN_COMPARISON_OKAY: TRUE, when comparisons between NaN and any
                        other value return FALSE.
 Comparison refers
                        to comparisons with  ==  <  >  <=  or  >= .